vbotka/ansible-collection-freebsd/docs/source/examples/206/example.rst

    hooks_results:
      - /var/db/dhclient-hook.address.epair0b

 It will silently fail in jails with fixed IP addresses.
-If the item fails, the result is a dash character '-'
+If the item fails, the result is the dash character '-'

 .. code-block:: yaml